wooferzfg/wwrando/README.md

 betterww:
 brainfubar (wwrando this was based on: https://github.com/brainfubar/wwrando)
-JarheadHME (help get releases working and updating)
+JarheadHME (help getting releases working and updating)